sameg14/PHPMastery/syllabus/homework/01_morse_code.md

 Pay special attention to dots `.` and dashes `-` if they are in the original input string as these may interfere with the translation.
 Your code should be smart enough to translate just the possible set of characters.

+*Extra*
+- Account for encoding these additional features
+`
+AA, New line
+AR, End of message
+SK, End of transmission
+`